Buttermilk

 Ingredients

-1. Pour milk in a small container and add lemon juice.
-Stir well and let it rest at room temperature for about 5-10 minutes.
+1. In a small container mix the milk with the lemon juice.
+Stir well and let it rest at room temperature for about 5-10 minutes or until it curdles.